 How do the rules of hockey deal with stroke takers who jump the whistle?
 Learn how to make the right call and prevent it from happening in the first place in this #RuleyTuesday!

-Skip to 6:07 to get to the learny stuff, as this is an edited version with an extra big piece of mea culpa and personal disclosure on the front end.
+Skip to 6:03 if you're tight for time, as this is an edited version with an extra big piece of mea culpa and personal disclosure on the front end.
 Whether you see it or not, thanks for your support.

 Hey Friends!
 I’m Keely Dunn of FHumpires with another Ruley Tuesday, a hot take on just one rule in the book.